Published: January 15, 2024

 From easiest to hardest:

-1. Bear Paw: Easiest blue trail, wide and short with a slight slope.
-Bear Paw starts at Mid-Station and empties out into Wisp Trail (green) right before the steep part of Wisp Trail.
+1. Bear Paw: The easiest blue trail– a short, wide, and gentle blue that starts at Mid-Station and empties into Wisp Trail (green) just before the steep section.

-11. Whipsaw: One of the harder blues.
-Whipsaw is the steepest blue trail and best for advanced intermediate skiers.
+11. Whipsaw: One of the steepest blue trails and best suited for advanced intermediate skiers.

 12. Fox Way: I have been skiing for over a decade at Wisp and have only seen Fox Way open a handful of times.
 Chances are, it won’t be open.
 It is a natural snowfall trail that is not groomed.
 This slope is narrow and empties out onto Wisp Trail (green).